madelyn1337/fsPurge/README.md

 pyinstaller --onefile --clean --name scanner fspurge_scan.py
 ```
 replace scanner with whatever you want the binary name called

-replace fspurge_scan.py with whatever version you want to compile
+replace fspurge_scan.py with whatever version you want to compile, if you want the all in one just use fspurge.py

 ## ⚠️ Important Notes